 The Company invests in a range of secured loan assets mainly through wholesale secured lending opportunities, secured trade and receivable finance and other collateralised lending opportunities.
-Prior to the change in Investment Objective, which was approved at the general meeting held on 27 April 2017, the Company invested in a range of loans originated principally through investee platforms with which the Sub-Investment Adviser is familiar.
-Since the appointment of the new Investment Manager and the change in the Investing Policy, the Company has also increased its exposure to direct loans.
+The Company is also exposed to direct loans.
 Significant due diligence is undertaken on the borrowers of these loans and security taken to cover the loans and to mitigate the credit risk on such loans.